HorizenOfficial/eon/doc/api/mainchain/genesisBlockReferenceInfo.md

 [&lt; EON API Documentation](/doc/api/index.md)
 ### mainchain/genesisBlockReferenceInfo

-Returns info about the mainchain block containing the transaction that created this sidechain
+Returns info about the mainchain block containing the transaction that created this sidechain.

 **Parameters**